MacDue/DueUtil-Guide/readme.md

 ``:icon-weapon:`` - weapon

 #### Templates
-You insert basic templates into the guide, currently you cannot pass any arguments to the templates.
+You insert basic templates into the guide.
 A template is pretty much just a HTML file with the .tpl extension it's just used to keep big chunks of HTML out the way.

 To insert a template you just do ``<TPL:path/to/template.tpl>``